Manonisch/maperaire/OPENISSUES.md

 - [ ] QMDT - Individual match icons...
 - [ ] QMDT - icon size matches Dragon size type?

 # Last changes

+- [x] (BUG) Slider start and end only show current and not full range of points while changing
+- [x] (BUG) Bubbles show all data in point -> should only show selected && should only show FOOD
+- [x] colorize the foodz (idea: use food parent groups)

 - [x] food map should only show with
 - [x] connect circles and pathcircles to normal filtering mechanisms from the slider